Hyperbolic contact symplectic lifts: The lifts of a given symplectic manifold

-{\sl i.e.}{} $S\xrightarrow{\varphi}S'$ pulls back the holomorphic symplectic form on $S'$ to a holomorphic symplectic form.
-If this occurs then the associated principal bundle morphism $M\xrightarrow{\Phi}M'$ is a $1$-Reeb morphism, and hence a $1$-contact symplectic lift morphism. \end{proposition} \begin{proof} Denote the complex dimension of $S$ by $2N=\dimC{S}$.
-As above, denote the pullback by
+\ie $S\xrightarrow{\varphi}S'$ pulls back the holomorphic symplectic form on $S'$ to a holomorphic symplectic form.
+If this occurs then the associated principal bundle morphism $M\xrightarrow{\Phi}M'$ is a $1$-scale Reeb morphism.
+It is a $1$-scale contact symplectic lift morphism. \end{proposition} \begin{proof} Let $N:=(1/2)\dimC{S}$.
+If the pullback is a contact symplectic lift then $\omega$ is a holomorphic symplectic form so $\omega^N\ne 0$.